Online Bin Packing with Predictions: Experimental Evaluation

-We run experiments on input sequences of length $n=10^6$, with parameters $k$ and $m$ chosen to be equal to $k=100$ and $m=5000$.
-The average time to serve the {\em entire} input sequence with items generated independently at random using the Weibull distribution (with the shape parameter 3.0) is as follows (average is taken over 20 runs of the algorithms so as to have reliable results). \pp: 2.995 seconds, \hybrid with $\lambda = (0.25, 0.5, 0.75)$: 0.683, 1.394, 2.054 seconds, respectively (with prediction error $\eta = 0.193$), and finally \adaptive takes 1.092 seconds.

-\subsection{Results and discussion}
+\subsection{Results and Discussion}

-\paragraph{Fixed distributions} Figure~\ref{fig:fixedOrg} depicts the cost of the algorithms for a typical sequence, as function of the prediction error.
+Figure~\ref{fig:fixedOrg} depicts the cost of the algorithms for a typical sequence, as a function of the prediction error.
 The chosen files are ``csBA125\_9" (for ``GI"), ``Schwerin2\_BPP32" (for ``Shwerin"), ``BPP\_750\_50\_0.1\_0.8\_2" (for ``Randomly\_Generated"), ``Hard28\_BPP832" (for ``Schoenfield\_Hard28"), and ``Waescher\_TEST0082" (for “W{\"a}scher”).
-We consider a single sequence, as opposed to averaging over multiple sequences, because each input sequence is associated with its own prediction error, for any given prefix size (and naively averaging over both the cost and the error may produce misleading results).
+Here, we consider a single sequence, as opposed to averaging over multiple sequences, because each input sequence is associated with its own prediction error, for any given prefix size (and naively averaging over both the cost and the error may produce misleading results).
 We can use a single sequence because the input size is considerable ($n=10^6$), and the distribution is fixed.
 Nevertheless, in Section~\ref{sect:AvgExp} we explain how to properly average over multiple sequences, and we report similar plots and conclusions.
-The largest value of prediction error in our experiments is 0.3622 for the Weibull instance, and 0.3082 for the GI instance.

 For all benchmarks, we observe that \pp $(\lambda=1)$ degrades quickly as the error increases, even though it has very good performance for small values of error.
 As $\lambda$ decreases, we observe that \hybrid becomes less sensitive to error, which confirms the statement of Corollary~\ref{coro:hybrid:best2}.